Privacy Policy

 “Personal Information” as defined under the Privacy Act, means information or an opinion about an identified individual, or an individual who is reasonable identifiable whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
 The kinds of personal information we collect and hold about you depends on the circumstances of collection and the nature of your dealings with us.

-We generally collect and hold the following kinds of personal information about our customers and applicants:
+We may collect and hold the following kinds of personal information about our customers and applicants:

 We may also: